-Warning: Before carrying out the

-precautions given in "Safety first!" at the beginning of this manual, and follow them implicitly.
+Warning: Before carrying out the following operation, refer to the precautions given in "Safety first!" at the beginning of this manual, and follow them implicitly.
 Petrol is a highly-dangerous and volatile liquid, and the precautions necessary when handling it cannot be overstressed.